 Recycling waste coffee grounds also benefits the environment by diverting this waste from other means of disposal – typically landfill, anaerobic digestion (AD), or incineration.

-Landfill sites, which is where most waste coffee grounds end up, account for 22% of the UK’s methane emissions, as a result of the anaerobic decomposition of organic material.
-Methane is a greenhouse gas 28 times more potent than carbon dioxide.
+Landfill sites, which is where most waste coffee grounds end up, account for 22% of the UK’s methane emissions, as a result of the decomposition of organic material.
+Methane is a greenhouse gas 28 times more potent than carbon dioxide. bio-bean’s life cycle assessment indicates that sending waste coffee grounds to bio-bean produces 60% less CO2 emissions than sending them to landfill.

 While incinerating waste coffee grounds is better than sending them to landfill, it is still not the best use of this resource.
 From a life-cycle perspective, recycling waste has been shown to conserve on average 3-5 times more energy than that generated from incineration.

 Waste coffee grounds are often combined with food waste and sent for AD.
 However, there are several reasons why waste coffee grounds are not suited to this technology.
 Their gritty nature make them difficult to handle and their chemical composition can be toxic to the microbes inside the digesters.
 This means waste coffee grounds can actually inhibit the rate of biomethane production in AD plants.
+Our life cycle assessment also shows that sending waste coffee grounds to bio-bean produces 30% less CO2e emissions than sending them to AD.
 This is why we encourage businesses to keep their waste coffee grounds separate from their food waste, and why Biogen – the UK’s leading AD operator – works with bio-bean to divert waste coffee grounds away from their AD plants and towards our facility in Cambridgeshire.

 Costa Coffee began sending their waste coffee grounds to bio-bean in June 2016. bio-bean now collects 3000 tonnes of waste coffee grounds a year from over 800 Costa sites across the country.